othmandaha/100-days_of_python/Day17 -The_Quiz_Game/README.md

 # The Quiz App
 A mini game devoloped using OOP programming principles.

 ## Description
-    a quiz game that give the user true or false questions and keep track of the score.
+a quiz game that gives the user true or false questions and keep track of the score.
 ## 🚀 How to Use
 1. Run the main.py
 2. answer the questions